 The Housing Opportunity Index (HOI) for a given area is defined as the share of homes sold in that area that would have been affordable to a family earning the local median income, based on standard mortgage underwriting criteria.
 Therefore, there are really two major components — income and housing cost.

-Nationwide, 63.2% of new and existing homes sold in the fourth quarter of 2019 (October through December) were affordable to families earning the U.S. median income ($75,500).
-This is virtually unchanged from the third quarter of 2019.
-Mortgage rates and home prices remained relatively stable throughout the last two quarters of 2019, which is why affordability held steady.
+Nationwide, 61.3% of new and existing homes sold in the first quarter of 2020 (January through March) were affordable to families earning the U.S. median income.
+Affordability declined from 63.2% in the final quarter of 2019, despite the average 30-year-fixed mortgage rate dropping to 3.61% and the median sales prices holding relatively steady.

 - The NAHB/Wells Fargo Housing Opportunity Index (2012-Current)

 - The NAHB/Wells Fargo Housing Opportunity Index: Complete History by Metropolitan Area (2012-Current)

 - The NAHB/Wells Fargo Housing Opportunity Index: History of Least and Most Affordable Areas

 - The NAHB/Wells Fargo Housing Opportunity Index: Complete Listing by Affordability Rank